cnerg/py-template/README.md

   away many parts of a first version to focus on the things that matter.
 * After becoming familiar with the project, spend some time in pseudo-code to focus on identifying the basic building blocks and call graph
-  a.
-Start implementing with the most deeply nested methods with accompanying tests
+  1. Start implementing with the most deeply nested methods with accompanying tests
-  b.
-Expand to the methods that call those methods
+  2. Expand to the methods that call those methods
-  c.
-End with user interface
+  3. End with user interface

 * With the building blocks identified in pseudo-code, carefully consider the data access patterns to inform the data design